 Information on Applications and Admissions

-The Department of Biology at the University of Pennsylvania will be accepting applications for the PhD program during the 2020-21 admissions cycle.
-Despite potential adjustments caused by the COVID-19 pandemic, we look forward to receiving your applications to our program this fall.
+The Department of Biology at the University of Pennsylvania will be accepting applications for the PhD program during the 2023-24 admissions cycle.
 Applicants are accepted only for full-time work towards the Ph.D. degree.
 Part-time admissions and terminal Master's applications are not considered.
-The application system for Fall 2021 is opened on October 1, 2020 and the schedule for the admissions process is as follows:
+The application system for Fall 2024 will open on October 2, 2023 and the schedule for the admissions process is as follows:

-January 2021 - Invitations to interview will be sent to selected candidates.
-Interviews will likely be conducted by Zoom or other remote platform.
+Late January 2024 - Invitations to interview will be sent to selected candidates.
+Interviews will be on Zoom.

 We strongly encourage prospective students to contact faculty with whom they may be interested in working, to determine whether the lab is accepting new students and to discuss ideas for possible research projects.